aman1722/aman1722/README.md

 - 📫 Reach me on **aman1722kashyap@gmail.com**

-- 💬 ask me about anything, i am happy to help
+- 💬 ask me about anything, I would be happy to help

 - ⚡ Fun Fact: Imagination is more important than knowledge